 Easy Elizabeth Fingerless Glove Crochet Pattern

-Insert your hook into next stitch, pull up a loop, yarn over, back into the same stitch and pull up another loop, yarn over and pull through all four loops on the hook. ch 1.
+Insert your hook into next stitch, pull up a loop, yarn over, insert your hook into the same st and pull up another loop, yarn over and pull through all four loops on the hook, ch-1.